NUDI3250

 Description

-Students will learn the theory of nutrition education and its application to groups in the community.
-Students will apply both nutrition knowledge and health behaviour change to the process of nutrition education.
-Students learn the theory of small group education process and have the opportunity to observe and facilitate learning in small groups.
+Students will learn the theory of nutrition education and communication with a key focus on its application to groups in the community.
+Students will apply both nutrition knowledge and health behaviour change to the process of nutrition education and communication to empower groups and/or the broader community to improve their own health through engagement, facilitation, education and collaboration.

 Callaghan